leplusorg/openid-connect-provider-debugger/README.md

 ## Parameters

-Settings are passed to the docker image using environment variables (e.g. using the -e command-line option) or directly to NGINX using URL parameters.
+Settings are passed to the Docker image using environment variables (e.g. using the -e command-line option) or directly to NGINX using URL parameters.